regzo2/VRCFaceTracking-Documentation/docs/source/ware/vive_facial_tracker.rst

 ---------------

 This is by far the easiest headset(s) to setup the Vive Facial Tracker for, as it was made for these headsets.
-Follow the official Vive Facial Tracker installation instructions: https://www.vive.com/us/support/facial-tracker/category_howto/tracker.html
+Follow the `official Vive Facial Tracker installation instructions <https://www.vive.com/us/support/facial-tracker/category_howto/tracker.html>`_

-Once SRanipal is installed and the headset connected to the computer and powered on, SRanipal might be unresponsive for a while the Facial Tracker updates its firmware.

 Vive Pro Mounting Alternatives
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^